jairodelgado/coletilla/README.md

 # Features

-  - Allows users to post questions to the comunity.
+  - Allows users to post questions to the community.
   - A web-site moderatos aprove all questions and answers, nothing get published withoe approval.
   - Users can register a jabber id to get notified when answers to their questions or discussions intantaneously.